vykuang/toronto-service-calls-2023/docs/cloudrun.md

     - works in notebook context, but unable to retrieve in external shell
   - assign a temporary bucket location to pick up parquets from, and cleanup after?
   - run both in the same container, no need to persist anything
+  - downside is we lost prefect logging in between
+    - rely on cloud logging to retrieve cloud run outputs?
 - how to package the dbt-project folder into the docker image?
   - need to include the folder as a subfolder in the service project root
   - how will that affect git?